 Each year pupils put on an art exhibition using techniques such as ceramics, painting, pastel drawings, sculpture, collage and drawing.

-Our programme of clubs and societies includes the after-school Art Club where children make, paint and draw and model or sculpt using papier mache and clay, and the drop-in Origami Club where pupils make structures during their lunch break.
-Pupils are also welcome to use the Art Department facilities during some lunchtimes (under supervision).
+Our programme of clubs and societies includes the after-school Art Club where children make, paint and draw and model or sculpt using papier mache and clay, and the drop-in Woodwork and Ceramics Clubs where pupils make structures during their lunch break.
+Pupils are also welcome to use the art department facilities during some lunchtimes (under supervision).